logic-fabric/tamafoxi/README.md

-# tamafoxi
+# Tamafoxi - November 2022

-A Tamagotchi-like game in Vanilla JS - Nov 2022
+A _Tamagotchi_-like game in Vanilla JS.